Browser Cookies

 • Location: East St. Paul Arena (Fall/Winter Session)

-• Schedule: Minimum four sessions per week, two 2-hour sessions, two 1.5-hour sessions (approximately 8 hours)
+• Schedule: Five sessions per week, three 2-hour sessions, two 1.5-hour sessions

-• Participation: Skaters can opt to attend all four sessions or select the best options in consultation with their coach.
+• Participation: Skaters can opt to attend all five sessions or select the best options in consultation with their coach

 On-Ice Instruction: Skaters receive guidance from our NCCP-certified coaches covering various elements of figure skating, including: